jamwt/convex-fs/docs/src/content/docs/get-started/setup-bunny.md

     3. Pick a main region.
 If you picked **Edge(SSD)**, then **Frankfurt (DE)** is the mandatory choice.
     4. Choose replication regions for your data.
 The defaults get your data replicated pretty broadly around the world, and the CDN can do the rest.
 5. Click the **Add Storage Zone** button.

+_If you want to run a tighter budget, using **Standard** storage and/or fewer regions may have a serious impact on your storage bill._

 ## Connect a CDN pull zone